-The 20-foot laughing skull outside of the Vortex’s Little Five Points location has been a fixture in Atlanta since 1995.
+The 20-foot laughing skull outside of the Vortex’s Little Five Points location has been a fixture of Atlanta’s landscape since 1995.
+Known for its general irreverence, the Vortex is a can’t-miss Atlanta destination.
 When it comes to ordering food, think gluttonous.
-The spot is famous for its over-the-top “Bypass Burgers,” but a regular (plain) burger is still delicious.
-The signature burgers come stacked with ridiculous topping combinations like the Elvis, which has peanut butter and fried plantains on it.
+They’re famous for their over-the-top “Bypass Burgers,” (anything beyond a “Single Bypass Burger” comes with restrictions) but a regular (plain) burger is still delicious.
+Their signature burgers come stacked with ridiculous topping combinations like the Elvis which has peanut butter and fried plantains on it.
 Don’t worry, there’s plenty of booze to drown it all in.
-The Midtown location also houses comedy club Laughing Skull Lounge , which is currently putting on socially distant performances at Center Stage.
+The Midtown location also houses comedy club Laughing Skull Lounge which is back in action.

 The Varsity has been an Atlanta institution since 1928.
 Shouts of “What’ll ya have?” will greet you when you order.
 There are burgers, hotdogs, and, of course, peach hand pies.
 Whatever you order, though, should be accompanied by a Frosted Orange milkshake.
 It’s a blend of vanilla ice cream and the Varsity’s Orange drink.